-Silverwood Wildlife Sanctuary Trail is a 2.1 mile loop trail located near Lakeside, CA and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from October until July.
+Cinega Trail to Woodward Ridge Trail Loop is a 2.1 mile moderately trafficked loop trail located near Lakeside, CA that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 The 785-acre Silverwood Wildlife Sanctuary, located near Lakeside, is owned and maintained by San Diego Audubon.
 Its purpose is to preserve in as complete and natural a state as possible a prime area of coastal chaparral and riparian woodland.
 It is available for hiking, guided walks, bird watching, passive research, and education.
 Over 324 native plant species and 124 bird species have been recorded there, as well as numerous reptile and mammal species, including mule deer, bobcat, and raccoon.
 Open to visitors from 9am to 4pm on Sundays.
 Closed in August and September due to fire danger. www.sandiegoaudubon.org/our-work/sanctuaries/Silverwood-wildlife-sanctuary

 this was a fun hike. all the trails connect at some point. you can make it as hard or easy as you want. it has climbs if you want to climb.

 Clarification: DON'T GO DOWN OLD BARONA RD. continue on Wildcat Canyon.
 Visit www.sandiegoaudubon.org/our-work/sanctuaries/Silverwood-wildlife-sanctuary and enjoy!